matthewfcarlson/matthewfcarlson.github.io/content/projects/crowdtrivia/index.md

 ```

 I just needed to write to the virtual camera.
-This a future area of improvement but in the meantime, I found [pyvirtualcam](https://github.com/letmaik/pyvirtualcam), which allows you to write straight to the virtual camera from python using numpy.
+I found [pyvirtualcam](https://github.com/letmaik/pyvirtualcam), which allows you to write straight to the virtual camera from python using numpy.
-In the future, I'd like to further explore rewriting this code in something faster if needed.
-It would be nice to do away with python and write to the virtual camera itself (in linux this is just a file and it's relatively easy).
-There was a quick attempt at this but getting something that could write to the OBS virtual camera in windows (where I was prototyping) and Linux with a minimal toolchain sucked.
-C/C++ is actually pretty decent in my eyes but setting it up is awful (you have specify exactly what files you want, which means an IDE is almost a must instead of optional.
-I dislike makefiles as they are often huge jumbled piles of garbage, lots of strong opinions here).
+This allowed me quickly prototype the idea but I later revisited this.
+Performance was quite good when writing to the screen each pixel each frame.
+But once I started rendering text with antialiasing, the performance tanked.
+I pulled out the python and went straight for C++ as the bindings in pyvirtualcam were to a C++ ABI, so it wasn't a stretch to just adapt those to a C++ codebase.
+Getting freetype2 and other goodies rendering to the screen was another hurdle to get over and I'm basically writing a graphics library that outputs to a memory buffer.
+I suspect there's a library that does that or a way to get OpenGL to write to an array rather than window, but some of the options I looked at didn't really list this as a scenario.
+Perhaps something to investigate in the future.

-I could remove the virtual camera, write the image data directly to a stream and pump that into FFMPEG, but I found significantly less documentation on that.
+In the future, I could remove the virtual camera, write the image data directly to a stream and pump that into FFMPEG, but I found significantly less documentation on that.

-While ugly, the prototype perf looked good as writing every pixel every frame still spends 80% of each frame time in idle.
 The VM is on Azure (still have free credits) and it's just a small 2 core, 4GB machine and it still has plenty of overhead (running at around 30% on both cores and 700MB of used memory even when sending to two stream sources).

-Getting v4l2loopback setup and figuring out why Youtube wasn't liking my stream (needs an audio compoenent) or what the difference between yuv420p and yuvj420p all took time but I was happy to see it working.
+Getting v4l2loopback setup and figuring out why Youtube wasn't liking my stream (needs an audio component) or what the difference between yuv420p and yuvj420p all took time but I was happy to see it working.

 ## Step 2: Getting the stream to two places